Algoma, Mississippi: Geography

 According to the United States Census Bureau, the town has a total area of 6.6 sqmi, of which 6.6 sqmi is land and 0.04 sqmi (0.60%) is water.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Algoma has a humid subtropical climate, abbreviated "Cfa" on climate maps.

 Demographics

+2020 census

+As of 2020, there were 705 people, 333 households, and 234 families residing in the town.